-- September 2012 Directors Training: Role of Company Director and Regulatory Framework and Board Practices Overview of Risk Management by The Hong Kong Institute of Directors held in Mandaluyong City - July 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies by Bursatra Sdn.
+- October 2013 Conflicts of Interests and Board Evaluation Seminar conducted by The Hong Kong Institute of Directors in Mandaluyong City - September 2012 Directors Training: Role of Company Director and Regulatory Framework and Board Practices Overview of Risk Management by The Hong Kong Institute of Directors held in Mandaluyong City - ➤ July 2012 Mandatory Accreditation Programme for Directors of Public Listed Companies by Bursatra Sdn.
 Bhd. held in Kuala Lumpur, Malaysia